 Visiting religious or sacred sites?
-You will need appropriate clothing – women may need to have their shoulders, knees and head covered.
+Be respectful and wear culturally appropriate clothing.
+Women may need to have their shoulders, knees and head covered.
 Some mosques and churches can issue you a robe and/or head covering, but there is no guarantee of cleanliness of these shared outfits… It’s easier to dress conservatively and carry a scarf.

 Snorkeling, kayaking or beaching it?
 Remember sunscreen!
 You can purchase this on the ship or ashore, but your particular brands might not be available.
 Again, wear a hat.

-All travelers need good walking shoes.
+All travelers need supportive and comfortable walking shoes.
 Sneakers will do, but will immediately identify you as a tourist.
 To blend in better (and not get ripped off by touts!), bring shoes that are more fashionable or subtle.

 Three of my favorites (from left) –